Welcome to the Learning Hub

 What to expect from tutorials

 Our one to one tutorials are there to help you develop your academic skills.
-As sessions are only 30 minutes, it's a good idea to decide what you would like to focus on.
-For example, you might want to bring some of the following:
+As sessions are only 30 minutes, you need to decide in advance what you would like to focus on.

-- We are not able to provide subject specific advice.
-Staff at the desk in the Learning Hub can advise on who to contact in your School for this type of advice
+- We canít give subject specific advice but staff at the desk in the Learning Hub can advise on the best person to contact in your School for this.

 - We can help with structure and clarity of your assignments but will not be able to comment on the quality of your work